 Teen Therapy Confidentiality and Privacy Considerations

 Therapists are legally and ethically required to uphold client privacy at all times (save for special occasions).
 Since individual therapy involves one-on-one interactions with mental health professionals, teenagers don’t have to worry about confidentiality breaches or privacy concerns.
 On the other hand, teens participating in group therapy are not under any legal obligation (it’s purely ethical) to maintain confidentiality, which creates a window for confidentiality breaches.
-Group therapy also requires sharing personal stories and experiences with others, raising privacy issues.
+Group therapy often involves sharing personal stories and experiences with others, raising privacy issues.

 Therapeutic Techniques and Approaches